scrabbletank/farhome-rules/rulesdoc.md

 *Requires proficiency in Sleight of Hand*

 When targeted by a damaging attack, maneuver or spell you may add 1 Terrible die to their attack or spellcasting roll.
 You may do this a number of times equal to your Sleight of Hand proficiency, after which you must long rest before using this feat again.

+#### One with Shadows
+*Requires proficiency in Stealth*

+While not in direct sunlight you have expertise in Stealth.
+While in dim light or darkness you can spend 5 AP to become invisible.
+The invisibility ends when you move or take an action.

 ## Items